vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/geopolitics/articles/foreign-study.md

 Right - it couldn't be because Hideyoshi was able to mount the largest pre modern naval invasion before D-Day Why r u linking me unrelated stuff?
 That slave trade carried out by padres & Xtian daimyo was 1 of the reasons y Xtians were exterminated.

+## Chinese study
+> During his 1592 invasion of the Korean peninsula, Hideyoshi ordered Katō Kiyomasa to explore the region north of the Tumen River in search of more precise geographic information ...
+Katō’s ten-day foray into the region lying north of the Tumen River informed Hideyoshi that a process of state-building was taking place there. ...
+> As noted previously, Japanese leaders, who had collected information about the Jurchen since the 1590s, were keen observers of the Manchu conquest.
+News of the Qing capture of the Ming capital, Peking, in June 1644, was brought to Nagasaki by Chinese merchants arriving in October
+>
+> - Early Modern China and Northeast Asia
+  By Evelyn S. Rawski · 2015

 ## Map making
 Source: [TW](https://twitter.com/Rjrasva/status/724275252285575168)